What Is Abdominal Bloating?

 How Is Abdominal Bloating Treated?

 Abdominal bloating is often acute in nature.
-However, chronic abdominal bloating could be an indication of an underlying condition.
+However, chronic and persistent abdominal bloating could be an indication of an underlying condition.
 Therefore, treatment may vary depending upon the primary cause.

 If the bloating is acute, it often resolves itself over a short period of time.
 To avoid future occurrences, there are treatment options, but the majority are preventive in nature.